 History of the National Historical Museum of the Kyrgyz Republic

-The National Historical Museum was founded in 1925 (then called the State Historical Museum) with the intention of storing important historical and cultural artifacts of Kyrgyzstan.
+The National Historical Museum was founded in 1925 (then called the Central Museum of Kyrgyzstan) with the intention of storing important historical and cultural artifacts of Kyrgyzstan.
 It was first opened to visitors in 1927, located at the site of Commander M.V.
 Frunze’s childhood home.
-Frunze, born in Kyrgyzstan, played an important role in early Soviet politics and military campaigns and holds special importance in Kyrgyz memory and tradition.
+Frunze, born in Kyrgyzstan, played such an important role in early Soviet politics and military campaigns that the city was actually renamed for him by the Soviets and was only renamed again to Bishkek in 1991.
 The initial location of the museum at his former home shows the importance that both his history and the museum itself were given.

 The museum presents the path of the Kyrgyz nation from its founding to current times.
 Its exhibition covering stories of nation building is especially strong and devotes significant attention to Manas, one of the most important historical figures in Kyrgyz memory and history who is credited with uniting the lands of the Kyrgyz nation under his leadership.
 The museum also emphasizes Kyrgyz achievements and contributions in various fields under Soviet sovereignty in Kyrgyzstan.
 Perhaps the largest collection of artifacts in the museum are those covering the transition of the Kyrgyz nation to a protectorate of first the Russian Empire and then to part of the Soviet Union.
 Explanations of these periods of transition for Kyrgyzstan are balanced and provide an relatively unbiased overview of the effects of Soviet sovereignty over Kyrgyzstan.